Waicung/distpicker/README.md

 # [Distpicker](https://github.com/fengyuanchen/distpicker)

-A jQuery plugin for picking provinces, cities and districts of China.
+> A simple jQuery plugin for picking provinces, cities and districts of China.